-Late Monday night, Barstool Sports CEO Erika Nardini put out a video calling out various people who had criticized her involvement with the National Women’s Hockey League.
-The video featured screenshots of tweets from some of the most prominent women’s hockey writers out there (and, for some reason, me, though she conveniently cropped my tweet to only show the first sentence), all of them, in my opinion, rightfully angry about the fact that a few NWHL players had recently appeared on her podcast.
+In response, Nardini put out a video calling out various people who had criticized her involvement with the NWHL.
+The video featured screenshots of tweets from some of the most prominent women’s hockey writers out there, all of them angry about Babstock and Russo’s decision to associate with Nardini and Barstool.
 The screenshots were edited over audio of Nardini praising the NWHL, clearly intended as some kind of “gotcha!” to anyone criticizing her and her company.
 The message was clear: she has always been a supporter of women’s hockey, she has done more to grow the game than any other journalist, and fans of the NWHL should be grateful to her for all the support that she has given the league.

-Moves like hiring Nardini as CEO and introducing the Call Her Daddy podcast help Barstool position itself as an organization that supports “women in sports,” when it’s really only supporting a very specific type of woman in sports.
+Moves like hiring Nardini as CEO help Barstool position itself as an organization that supports “women in sports,” when it’s really only supporting a very specific type of woman in sports.
 This isn’t feminism, it’s not doing anything for women in sports, and the NWHL should be very careful to avoid falling for it.

 Why do people hate Barstool?

 I’m not going to go deep into Barstool’s problematic past, because it’s been well documented by more qualified people than myself.
 I’d encourage anyone unfamiliar with the site to check out those links, but the tl;dr of it is that Barstool has a long and storied history of racism and misogyny.
 Their supporters are also famous across the sports world for carrying out massive harassment campaigns against anyone who speaks out against Barstool’s culture, or about sports culture at large.
-I myself have been the target of a few of those campaigns (getting rape threats in your DMs for a week: would not recommend), and I’m not exaggerating when I say that every single woman I know who has a significant following in the hockey community has a horror story that makes me want to stay far, far away from this organization and their followers.
+I myself have been the target of a few of those campaigns, and I’m not exaggerating when I say that every single woman I know who has a significant following in the hockey community has a horror story that makes me want to stay far, far away from this organization and their followers.

 But Barstool can’t be sexist!
 They’re run by women!

-I think Nardini (along with other Barstool women, including Call Her Daddy host Alexandra Cooper, who wasn’t involved in this particular saga but is certainly an important part of Barstool’s white feminism as well) is an especially dangerous part of Barstool’s culture, because she justifies and excuses their toxic behaviour so that it can be weaponized against other people.
+I think Nardini (along with other Barstool women, including Call Her Daddy host Alexandra Cooper, who wasn’t involved in this particular saga but is certainly an important part of Barstool’s white feminism as well) is an especially dangerous part of Barstool’s culture.
+This is because she justifies and excuses the site’s toxic behaviour so that it can be weaponized against other people.

-There’s a tendency to view misogyny in terms of the dictionary definition of the word: hatred of women.
-You can only be a misogynist if you hate all women, and since there aren’t that many people in the world who genuinely hate every single woman just because they’re women, and even if those people did exist, you’d have a hard time proving that they genuinely hate all women, it’s kind of hard to accuse someone of misogyny and have the accusation really stick.
-It’s also pretty hard to accuse women of misogyny because, well, you know.
+In her 2017 book Down Girl: The Logic of Misogyny, feminist philosopher Kate Manne argues that it is not useful for us to think of misogyny exclusively in terms of the dictionary definition of the word: hatred of women.
+According to that definition, you can only be a misogynist if you hate all women, and since there aren’t that many people in the world who genuinely hate every single woman just because they’re women, and even if those people did exist, you’d have a hard time proving that they genuinely hate all women, it’s kind of hard to accuse someone of misogyny and have the accusation really stick.
+It’s also pretty hard to accuse women of misogyny because, well, they’re women themselves.

-For this reason, feminist theory has been moving away from this dictionary definition of misogyny and toward something a little bit more useful.
-Now, misogyny is mostly understood as upholding a very specific standard for women while putting down every woman who doesn’t meet that standard.1 Think, for instance, of politicians who can’t possibly be misogynists, because they love their very beautiful, kind and generous wives!
+Manne argues for a different, more useful understanding of misogyny.
+By her account, we should instead think of misogyny as the practice of upholding a very specific standard for women while putting down every woman who doesn’t meet that standard.
+Misogynists put down “bad women,” but they also hype up “good women.”
+Think, for instance, of politicians who can’t possibly be misogynists, because they love their very beautiful, kind and generous wives!
 If every woman could be a little bit more like these wives, then there would be no more misogyny in the world!

 This is where Erika Nardini comes in.

-Women have always liked Barstool, and Nardini is emblematic of the typical female stoolie.
-She’s white, she’s pretty, and she’s “one of the guys,” except she’s also cool with being sexualized by her fans.
+Women have always liked Barstool, and Nardini is emblematic of the typical female “stoolie.”
+She’s white, she’s pretty, and she’s “one of the guys.”
 Nardini doesn’t bear the brunt of her supporters’ misogyny; most of the time, she benefits from it, because she gets to play the role of the good woman – the one type of woman that’s allowed to exist in sports.
 Her supporters get to reassure themselves that they can’t possibly be misogynists, because they like Erika Nardini and they listen to Token CEO and Call Her Daddy, and misogynists don’t do either of those things.
-Going after Nardini’s detractors is #feminism because it’s all about defending a powerful woman in sports!
+Going after Nardini’s detractors is #feminism because it’s all about defending a powerful woman in sports.
 If other women in sports don’t want to get harassed, then they should just try being a little more like the Barstool women.

-Right now, Nardini is trying to paint herself as the biggest supporter of women in sports while putting down the people – almost all of them women, and many of them queer or BIPOC, though women’s hockey could still do better in the latter category – who have been working to promote women’s sports and to make the NWHL a welcoming environment since long before Nardini and Barstool took any interest.
-Check the replies to her tweet and to the ones calling out Barstool if you dare: the overwhelming response from her supporters was to mock and degrade the people speaking out against Barstool.
+Right now, Nardini is trying to paint herself as the biggest supporter of women in sports while putting down the people – almost all of them women, and many of them queer or BIPOC – who have been working to promote women’s sports and to make the NWHL a welcoming environment since long before Nardini and Barstool took any interest.
+Check the replies to her Tweet and to the ones calling out Barstool if you dare: the overwhelming response from her supporters was to mock and degrade the people speaking out against Barstool.
 “Pronouns in bio” and “blue hair” and “SJW” were thrown around, all in the name of hyping up Nardini and the work she’s done with Barstool.
-I guess “support all women” only applies when you’re trying to shut down women of colour calling you out on racism, right Erika?

 No, women’s hockey doesn’t need Barstool